YerayBB/OverlayeredNotes/README.md

 # OverlayeredNotes

 Tool to draw notes over everything.

 The Installer contains the latest version, optimized to consume less while in background.

+How to run it:

+1. Download the file Installer.exe.
+2. Open the Installer.exe
+3. Once it finishes the installation, just open Overlayered Notes

 ## [Manual](https://github.com/YerayBB/OverlayeredNotes/blob/master/Manual.pdf)